You are here

 The children’s play area is a favourite with generations of Wellingtonians.
 It is particularly popular with families and school groups.
 There are double slides, a rocktopus, flying fox and more.
 There are also picnic tables, toilets and an enclosed play area for small children.
 Access the play area from the Main gate, Cable Car entrance or Glen Road entrance.

-Or download our 'Buzzy Bee' activity booklet for kids and explore the gardens digitally or in person.
+Or download our self-guided 'Buzzy Bee' activity booklet and explore the gardens.

 Fragrifert is renowned for beautiful original perfume, crafted by an artisan perfumer.
 Their range of unique fragrances offer a range of scents from New Zealand florals to alluring seasonal inspired perfumes.
 Buy their perfumes online or visit the Fragrifert perfume shop in Wellington.